tobiaskuntzsch/RapidRAW/README.md

 This modular approach ensures that RapidRAW's core experience remains fast for everyone, while providing a clear path for cutting-edge, optional features like AI object removal, generative fill, and style transfer.

-## Development Timeline
+## Initial Development Log

-This project was built in an two-week sprint.
-Here's a summary of the progress:
+This project began as an intensive sprint to build the core functionality.
+Here's a summary of the initial progress and key milestones:

 <details>
 <summary><strong>Click to expand the day-by-day development log</strong></summary>